 Remind your subscribers of the upcoming holiday with an email campaign at the end of January.
 This is a great way to take advantage of those early shoppers and alert late shoppers about the upcoming holiday purchase.
 Feature a few products, send your Valentine’s Day gift guides, and offer an incentive to buy.

 Follow-up with another email to target those last-minute shoppers 7-10 days later.
 If you can, offer free-shipping or guaranteed delivery to make the buying decision easy.

 Promote your products and spread brand awareness with a social media contest.
 There are many different types of competitions out there, so get creative!

 If you’re just starting out, try a “Comment to Win” contest.
 These are easy to start, manage, and most importantly, they incentivize engagement.

 Simply post a photo of the product(s) you’re promoting to Instagram and Facebook.
 In the description, tell followers to like the photo, follow your account, and tag a friend in the comments to enter to win a free product (they can tag multiple friends in multiple comments for extra entries).

 This will increase your followers since the friends that are tagged in the comments are likely to enter the contest themselves.

 Check out the example below of a similar Instagram contest:

 From social and email campaigns to sales promotions, there are many ways to promote your products for the holiday.
-But the most important step is understanding the trends in behavior of your target audience, and implementing that knowledge to your Valentine’s Day marketing strategy.
+But the most important step is understanding your target audience’s behavioral trends, and implementing that knowledge to your Valentine’s Day marketing strategy.